No matter what sector you’re in, you’ll have encountered some kind of employee benefits…

 What are the core benefits?

-Whilst each company will have different policies on the benefits they cover, all UK workers are entitled to the following:
+Whilst each company will have different policies on the benefits they cover, all UK workers are entitled to the following statutory benefits:

 What other benefits could I get?

-Here are a few of the most common perks companies may offer:
+Here are some of the most common (and in-demand) perks you might see:

 What is the purpose of employee benefits?